There are over 150 varieties of basil in the world.

-- Vana Tulsi, Ocimum gratissimum is native to East Africa and India.
+- Vana Tulsi, Ocimum gratissimum, is native to East Africa and India.
 It is a tree basil that grows wildly on roadsides and near waste.
-It has large leaves and can grow up to 5 feet tall.
+It has large leaves and can grow up to five feet tall.
 It can grow both indoors and outdoors.

-- Krishna Tulsi, Ocimum Tenuiflorum is a close relative of the Rama Tulsi as they both belong to the same species.
-It is also a tropical, perennial that grows in India.
+- Krishna Tulsi, Ocimum Tenuiflorum, is a close relative of the Rama Tulsi.
+They both belong to the same species.
+It is also a tropical perennial that grows in India.
 It also has a purple stem and has a black pepper-like taste.

-- Temperate Tulsi, Ocimum Africanum is an annual plant with a fruity aroma.
+- Temperate Tulsi, Ocimum Africanum, is an annual plant with a fruity aroma.
 It grows quickly in the warm spring and summer seasons.
 As such, it is loved by American gardeners.

 - Kapoor Tulsi, Ocimum tenuiflorum, is the most popular variety of holy basil in the US.
 It grows within a short time but bolts within a year.

 It has less flavor and potency than other varieties, which diminishes its medicinal properties.

 Both holy basil and sweet basil have some similarities, but they vary in certain aspects.

 You can identify holy basil by its light green leaves that have tooth-like edges and a hairy texture.
 On the other hand, sweet basil has smooth, curly, dark green leaves.

 Holy basil is primarily medicinal, while sweet basil is mainly used for culinary purposes.